Emma Gamboa Alvarado

 Emma Gamboa Alvarado (October 17, 1901 – December 10, 1976), was a Costa Rican educator, recognized for her contributions to pedagogy and teaching.
 She was declared Benemérita de la Patria (Well-deserving of the Homeland) by the Legislative Assembly of Costa Rica in 1980.
 She was depicted on the ten thousand colones bill of 1998.

 Early life

 Her parents were José Gamboa and María Alvarado.

 As a child, she excelled in school for her speed in reading comprehension, and her ability to easily do mathematics, but not in other subjects.
 She possessed a fondness for reading.
 Originally from a family with marked economic limitations, her mother requested a scholarship for her to start her secondary education at the recently founded Escuela Normal de Costa Rica.

 Education

 She graduated as a teacher from the Escuela Normal in 1920.
-She continued her studies at Ohio University in the United States, where she obtained a bachelor's degree in Education Sciences in 1939, Master of Arts in 1940, and Doctor of Philosophy in 1951.
+She continued her studies at Ohio State University in the United States, where she obtained a bachelor's degree in Education Sciences in 1939, Master of Arts in 1940, and Doctor of Philosophy in 1951.